Gouthamraj2004/Blender-3D-Modelling/README.md

 ## License

-Add your license here (e.g., MIT, CC0, or specify your own terms).
+Add your license here (for example, MIT, CC0, or your own terms).
 *If you use these assets in a project, credit is appreciated but not required.*

 ## Contributing

 Contributions are welcome!
-Please create a pull request for new models, improvements, or suggestions.
+Create a pull request for new models, improvements, or suggestions.

 ---